defold/doc/docs/en/manuals/texture-profiles.md

 : Textures are compressed in blocks.
 In 4 bit mode (4BPP) one block has 4×4 pixels.
 In 2 bit mode (2BPP) one block are 8×4 pixels.
 One block always occupies 64 bits (8 bytes) of memory space.
 The format is used in all generations of the iPhone, iPod Touch, and iPad. (certain Android devices, that use PowerVR GPUs also support the format).
 Defold supports PVRTC1, as indicated by the suffix "V1" in the format identifiers.

 ETC
 : Ericsson Texture Compression.
-Groups of 4x4 pixels are compressed into a single 64-bit word.
-The 4x4 group is divided in half and each half is assigned a base color.
+Blocks of 4×4 pixels are compressed into a single 64-bit word.
+The 4×4 block is divided in half and each half is assigned a base color.
 Each pixel is then encoded as one of four offset values from the base color of its half.
 Android supports ETC1 since version 2.2 (Froyo).
 Defold compresses ETC1 textures.

 | Format                            | Compression | Color                            | Note |
 | --------------------------------- | ----------- | -------------------------------- | ---- |